conda-forge/cfep/cfep-03.md

 - The build logs should be saved and posted in the feedstock PR.

 - Core members can then test and upload the packages.
 Note that manual uploads have the uploader username, serving as a maker for manual uploads and a tracker for asking questions regarding the build environment used.
+The build logs should be saved and posted in the feedstock PR.
+(One easy way to achieve that on Linux is to use `python build-locally.py 2>&1 | tee log.txt` to build).

 ## Motivation